-Both Jam and Preserves (or Fruit Preserves)are forms of fruit products widely eaten as a food accompaniment.
-They differ in the ingredients they have, the physical form of fruit in them and in the way they're made.
-Fruit preserves refer to fruit, or vegetables, that have been prepared, canned or jarred for long term storage.
+Both jam and fruit preserves are forms of fruit products widely eaten as a food accompaniment.
+They differ in their ingredients, the physical form of fruit in them and in the way they are made.
+Fruit preserves refer to fruit or vegetables that have been prepared, canned or jarred for long term storage.
 Jam refers to a product made with whole fruit, cut into pieces or crushed.
-In preserves, there are huge chunks of fruits while in jams, there is fruit pulp.
+Preserves contain chunks of fruits but jams do not; jams contain fruit pulp.

 Jam: In general jam is produced by taking mashed or chopped fruit or vegetable pulp and boiling it with sugar and water.
 The proportion of sugar and fruit varies according to the type of fruit and its ripeness, but a rough starting point is equal weights of each.
 When the mixture reaches a temperature of 104 °C (219 °F), the acid and the pectin in the fruit react with the sugar and the jam will set on cooling.

 Preserve: To a previously agitated blend of fruit and sugar is added a water solution of pectin to form a premix which is heated to 90.degree.-125.degree.
 F. during gentle agitation.
 This is further heated after adding an acid solution and stirred all the time to obtain a concentrated product which is then heated to a sterilizing temperature and passed through a holding zone at such a temperature.
 The resulting product, after cooling, is a fruit preserve concentrated to a desired degree, such as 65.degree.